 October’s Haunted Hundred, the finale for the 2019 Tri-Track Open Modified Series schedule certainly lived to up expectations, and then some.
 An eventful feature event soon came down to Matt Hirschman and Ron Silk taking off the gloves in what would come down to an action-packed white flag battle, with plenty of controversy before and after the checkered flag.

-It was everything you could expect out of Modified race at “The Magic Mile” during the New England Short Track Showdown back in June.
+It was everything you could expect out of a Modified race at “The Magic Mile” during the New England Short Track Showdown back in June.
 The usual helping of bump-drafting, slingshots, and multiple lead changes were the norm of the 50-lap feature, with Ronnie Williams and Anthony Nocella taking the fight to a dominating Chase Dowling; all culminating with a photo finish to cap it off.

 Returning to Canada’s big 5/8-mile for the second-straight season back in July for the Great Canadian 100, fans got plenty of high-speed thrills and side-by side-action once again.
 It was a great three-way battle between former RoC champs Chuck Hossfeld and Patrick Emerling, along with Tommy Catalano who was in search of an elusive first RoC victory.